 Focus on Where You Are

 Before focusing on where you should be going, focus on where you are.
 Are your business processes in need of improvement or streamlining?
-Are there services you should consider that will enhance the efficiency of your business?
+Are there bookkeeping services you could consider that will enhance the efficiency of your business?

 If you want to answer the question of whether you want to grow or not, you first need to answer the question of whether you have a choice.
 And that answer is?
 Of course.
 You don't have to expand - and you shouldn't - if you know your business can't support the growth.